for Customers, Suppliers and other Business Partners

-operating system used by the computer sending the request
+- operating system used by the computer sending the request

-> 4.2 The data in these server log files will not be analysed in a way that identifies individual persons.
+4.2 The data in these server log files will not be analysed in a way that identifies individual persons.
 In cases where the information listed above contains personal data (particularly the IP address), the legal basis for collecting this data is point (f) of Article 6(1) of the General Data Protection Regulation (GDPR).
-The legitimate interest we pursue when collecting this data is to ensure the proper functioning of our website.
+The legitimate interest we pursue when collecting this data is to ensure the proper functioning of our websites.
 If you require further information about the balancing of interests that must be carried out in accordance with point (f) of Article 6(1) of the GDPR, please contact us using the details provided in Section 2.
-The collection of the information listed above is necessary for providing the functions of our website.
+Collection of the aforementioned data is required for the purposes of providing the functions of our website.

-> 4.3 This website uses certain technologies and tools, which are outlined below.
+4.3 Our websites use certain technologies and tools, which are outlined below.
 If there are any that you do not want us to use, we have provided various options and settings for each one that will prevent it from being used.

-> 4.4 Google Analytics
+4.4 Google Analytics